The Top Instagrammable Philippines Hotels and Hostels

 Even the rooms are nature-inspired, with clean lines, vibrant patterns, and shades of green/brown.
 The beautiful architecture outside is carried inside by the stunning decor of the front desk and common areas!
 You can find countless angles for a great picture, and the novelty of the place alone is sure to fill up all your social media pages!

-MNL Hostel.
-MNL has two locations, one in Boracay and another in Makati.
-Both emphasize the vibrant life of a backpacker, who are their primary customers.
-Both also sport simple, functional rooms that are livened up by graffiti-style designs on the walls!
+The MNL hostel in Makati emphasizes the vibrant life of a backpacker, who are their primary customers.
+They have sport simple, functional rooms that are livened up by graffiti-style designs on the walls!
 Don’t miss the various events as well, letting you get lost in a flurry of colors and camaraderie.

 Love this article?
 Pin it for later!